Odinaka-123/MAGEN/README.md

    ```
 3. **Configure environment variables:**
    - Create a `.env` file in the root directory (if not present).
-   - Add your MongoDB connection string and any other required environment variables.
+   - Add your MongoDB connection string and any other required environment variables (see below).
 4. **Start the backend server:**
    ```sh
    node server.js